ultraman-labs/cruddur-to-railsx/journal/week0.md

-# Setting up .gitpod.yml so that the Gitpod environment is ready to run Rails for each new  instantiantion instantiantion.
+# Setting up .gitpod.yml so that the Gitpod environment is ready to run Rails for each new  workspace instantiantion.
 The .gitpod.yml file, so far, contains:

     gem install rails